wingrunr21/hassio-xcel-itron-mqtt/README.md

 ## Enroll in Xcel Energy Launchpad

-1. Go [here](https://co.my.xcelenergy.com/s/forms/sdk-access) and fill out that form to get access to the SDK.
-You should get an email/invite from Github to join the org once you are enrollled.
-This could take a few days.
-2. Go to [Meters and Devices](https://my.xcelenergy.com/MyAccount/s/meters-and-devices/manage-meters-and-devices) in your Xcel account to enroll in Launchpad on your account.
+1. Go to [Meters and Devices](https://my.xcelenergy.com/MyAccount/s/meters-and-devices/manage-meters-and-devices) in your Xcel account to enroll in Launchpad on your account.
 This allows you to enroll your smart meter in the program.
 This could take a few days.
-3. Once your meter is enrolled, use the above page to "Manage" your enrollment.
+2. Once your meter is enrolled, use the above page to "Manage" your enrollment.
 You should see your meter labeled as "Ready to Go"
-4. Use the "Edit" button to add your wifi credentials to the meter.
+3. Use the "Edit" button to add your wifi credentials to the meter.
 I have found this to be somewhat finicky.
 You'll want to use your router to verify whether the meter is on your network.
+4. Use your router to give your meter a static IP address on your network (using something like a DHCP reservation)

+### Optionally
+1. Go [here](https://co.my.xcelenergy.com/s/forms/sdk-access) and fill out that form to get access to the SDK.
+You should get an email/invite from Github to join the org once you are enrollled.
+This could take a few days.
+These repos contain example code from Xcel regarding communicating with the meter.

 ## Setup